Why Vitamin K2 is one of the best vitamins to protect your heart, bones and skin.

 In a nutshell, Vitamin K2 benefits the regulation of calcium uptake and its transportation around the body, and it does this via two mechanisms:

 - It encourages the calcification of bone and teeth by activating a protein called osteocalcin.

-It’s important to take vitamins K2 and D3 together because, whilst vitamin D is responsible for absorption of calcium from the food we eat and the supplements we take, it has no power either to distribute, or to determine the destination, of said calcium around the body - this is where vitamin K2 comes into its own.
+It’s important to take Vitamins K2 and D3 together because, whilst Vitamin D is responsible for absorption of calcium from the food we eat and the supplements we take, it has no power either to distribute, or to determine the destination, of said calcium around the body - this is where Vitamin K2 comes into its own.
 It is, in fact, futile to supplement with one without the other when it comes to improving the health of your heart and bones.

 Vitamin D3 cannot be manufactured by the body and, whilst it is sometimes called ‘the sunshine vitamin’ because we can obtain it from the sun’s rays, these rays are not usually adequate to supply us with all the D3 we need to thrive.
-Vitamin D3, therefore, should be taken in supplement form, ideally alongside vitamin K2 in clinically-proven quantities as is the composition of the LYMA formula.
+Vitamin D3, therefore, should be taken in supplement form, ideally alongside Vitamin K2 in clinically-proven quantities as is the composition of the LYMA formula.

 As humans, our wellbeing is wholly dependent on having a healthy heart and strong, resilient bones.
-The only way to have both is to ensure that you are taking in an adequate supply of vitamin K2 - and its essential counterpart, vitamin D3 - each and every day.
+The only way to have both is to ensure that you are taking in an adequate supply of Vitamin K2 - and its essential counterpart, Vitamin D3 - each and every day.
 The easiest way to do this is to supplement with LYMA.
-LYMA’s patented, trusted formula has been expertly engineered to deliver you with exactly the right quantities of K2 VITAL® and Vita-algae D3™, and in perfect harmony.
+LYMA’s patented, trusted formula has been expertly engineered to deliver you with exactly the right quantities of MenaQ7® Matrix (Vitamin K2) and Vita-algae D3™ (Vitamin D3), and in perfect harmony.
 It’s time to unlock your potential and reclaim your vitality.